WildGums/Orc.Controls/README.md

 TimeSpanControl
 ------------------

-This control is used to display and make it easy to edit TimeSpan values.
+This control is used to display and edit TimeSpan values.
-By default it will display the value using the following format format *dd.hh:mm:ss*
+By default it will display the value using the *dd.hh:mm:ss* format.

 ![TimeSpan 01](doc/images/TimeSpan_01.png) ![TimeSpan 02](doc/images/TimeSpan_02.png)

 When hovering over the control, the tooltip will display the timespan in total number of days, hours and minutes.

-Double click on any of the *d*, *h*, *m* or *s* symbols, to edit the TimeSpan value with the specified unit of measure. (i.e. days, hours, minutes, seconds)
+Double click on any of the *d*, *h*, *m* or *s* letters, to edit the TimeSpan value with the specified unit of measure. (i.e. days, hours, minutes, seconds)

 ![TimeSpan 03](doc/images/TimeSpan_03.png) ![TimeSpan 04](doc/images/TimeSpan_04.png) ![TimeSpan 05](doc/images/TimeSpan_05.png)